Billy Hughes: Lyons government, 1931–1939

-World War II
+Menzies and Fadden governments, 1939–1941

 Defence issues became increasingly dominant in public affairs with the rise of Fascism in Europe and militant Japan in Asia.
 From 1938, Prime Minister Joseph Lyons had Hughes head a recruitment drive for the Defence Forces.
 On 7 April 1939, Lyons died in office.
 The United Australia Party selected Robert Menzies as his successor to lead a minority government on the eve of World War Two.
 Australia entered the Second World War on 3 September 1939 and a special War Cabinet was created after war was declared – initially composed of Prime Minister Menzies and five senior ministers including Hughes.
 Labor opposition leader John Curtin declined to join and Menzies lost his majority at the 1940 Election.
 With the Allies suffering a series of defeats and the threat of war growing in the Pacific, the Menzies government (1939-1941) relied on two independents, Arthur Coles and Alex Wilson for its parliamentary majority.

 Unable to convince Curtin to join in a War Cabinet and facing growing pressure within his own party, Menzies resigned as prime minister on 29 August 1941.
 Although the UAP had been in government for a decade, it was so bereft of leadership that a joint UAP-Country meeting elected Country Party leader Arthur Fadden to lead the Coalition.
-Hughes remained in the Fadden government, serving as Attorney-General and Minister for the Navy.
+Hughes remained in the Fadden government, serving as attorney-general and minister for the Navy.
 A month later, Coles and Wilson joined with the Labor opposition to defeat the budget and bring down the government.
 The independents, under prodding from Governor-General Alexander Hore-Ruthven, 1st Earl of Gowrie, then threw their support to Opposition Leader John Curtin, who was sworn in as prime minister on 7 October 1941.
-Going into opposition the UAP opted for a joint Coalition opposition led by Fadden, which led Menzies to resign the leadership.
-The 79-year-old Hughes was narrowly elected leader on 9 October but widely regarded as a stop-gap given his age.